HeroicKatora/oxide-auth/Migration.md

 more detailed information.

-This migration notice denotes work-in-progress (WIP) or planned changes (NEXT) before major releases on git version and will be merged into a single log when a major release or breaking minor release (before 1.0) is made.
+This migration notice denotes work-in-progress (WIP) or planned changes (NEXT) before major releases on git version and will be updated into a single log when a major release or breaking minor release (before 1.0) is made.
 Both are intended to provide advance notice of expected interface changes and may be shifted back in work log arbitrarily.
 In that case, they will be moved to the